 On the night of February 12, 1976, actor Sal Mineo returned home following a rehearsal for the play P.S.
 Your Cat Is Dead.
 After parking his car in the carport below his West Hollywood apartment, the 37-year-old actor was stabbed in the heart by a mugger who quickly fled the scene.
 At first, the e police suspected that Mineo’s work for prison reform had put him in contact with a dangerous ex-con.
 Then their focus shifted to Mineo’s personal life.
 Investigators had discovered that his home was filled with pictures of nude men.
 But the gay pornography also failed to turn up any leads and later became the basis for a hotbed of rumors that Mineo was killed by a “trick gone wrong”

-Then, out of the blue, Michigan authorities reported that Lionel Williams, arrested on bad check charges, was bragging to everyone that he had killed Mineo.
-Although he later retracted his stories, at about the same time, Williams’ his wife back in Los Angeles told police that he had come home the night of the murder drenched in blood.
+Then, out of the blue, Michigan authorities reported that Lionel Williams was arrested on bad check charges and was bragging to everyone that he had killed Mineo.
+Although he later retracted his stories at about the same time Williams’ his wife back in Los Angeles told police that he had come home the night of the murder drenched in blood.
 However, there was one major discrepancy in the case, Williams was black with an Afro and all of the eyewitnesses had described the perpetrator as a white man with long brown hair.

-***NOTE: because of the time period many are unsure of Mineo’s true sexuality.
-Many say that Mineo was “Bisexual” but because of the time period in the 1970’s and with many gay men using the claim of bisexuality as a stepping stone to fully “coming out” Mineo’s true sexuality might never be know.
+***NOTE: Because of the time period many are unsure of Mineo’s true sexuality.
+Many say that Mineo was “Bisexual” but because of the time period in the 1970’s many gay men used the claim of bisexuality as a stepping stone to fully “coming out” Mineo’s true sexuality might never be know.
 For purposes of this post we have identified Mineo as “gay”.